prashantofficial05/prashantofficial05/README.md

 ## About
 Hi, I'm Prashant!
-I am on track to completing my degree in Artificial Intelligence And Data Science (B.E.
-AI & Data Science).
+I am on track to completing my degree  in **Artificial Intelligence And Data Science**.
 I have developed a strong foundation in **Python, SQL, data analysis, statistical analysis, data visualization, and Machine Learning,** and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data science as an entry-level data Analyst/ data scientist.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience through an internship as a data science intern in Python, SQL, data analysis, statistical analysis, and Machine Learning which I believe will be valuable assets in my role as a data Analyst/ data scientist.